When will my property be foreclosed on if I am delinquent, and can I buy it back?

 Attending the hearing, as a homeowner, you will have the opportunity to explain to the judge why the county should not foreclose your home.
 If all fails and your personal property has to be sold, you may repurchase it, but it will be challenging to do so.

 When your homestead property tax lien gets sold at a tax foreclosure auction to a successful bidder, you will have two years to purchase your property back and regain possession; it is called a “redemption period.”
 Within the first year, you can buy back your property for a 25% premium added to the sale price.
 In the second year, this premium doubles to 50%.
 Commercial properties are slightly different; original owners have a redemption period of 180 days.
-While redemption is possible, finding financing to come up with the redemption price likely will be exceedingly difficult.
+While redemption is possible, finding financing to determine the redemption price will likely be exceedingly difficult.
+Understanding Texas foreclosure redemption rights can help you navigate the process and explore potential options to reclaim your home before it’s too late.

 loan%20to%20pay%20property%20taxes.jpeg